DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start Feature/05 What Is Your Role Page.md

 ### Scenario 3: Radio Buttons (NOT Selected an Option - Validation Text)

 GIVEN I am viewing the What Is Your Role Page
-WHEN I don't select one of the radio buttons for what type of role I hold
+AND I haven't selected one of the radio buttons for what type of role I hold
-AND I click on the 'Save and continue' CTA
+WHEN I click on the 'Save and continue' CTA
 THEN I am presented with an error message on the screen as per the Figma element
 https://www.figma.com/file/xqCVptyOcxauUXNum87EBG/A2B-v2.0?node-id=939%3A7567